-Nepal aspires to graduate from the ‘least developed country’ status by 2022 and Sustainable Development Goal 3: Ensure healthy lives and promoting well-being for all at all ages—which is planned to be achieved by 2030 by all countries across the world—has a central focus on health and is underpinned by 13 targets.
+Sustainable Development Goal 3: Ensure healthy lives and promoting well-being for all at all ages—which is targeted to be achieved by all countries across the world by 2030—has a central focus on health and is underpinned by 13 targets.

-Nepal’s constitution establishes basic healthcare services as a fundamental right of the people and mandates its free and accessible provision to all.
-National Health Policy 2071 also aspires to promote, preserve, improve and rehabilitate the health of the people by addressing existing and emerging challenges.
-The Policy also envisions universal health coverage and strategies to effectively implement it.
+Nepal’s constitution mandates basic healthcare services as a fundamental right of the people and further stipulates its free and accessible provision for all.
+National Health Policy 2071 also aspires to promote, preserve, improve, and rehabilitate the health of the people by addressing existing and emerging challenges.
+The Policy also envisions universal health coverage and strategies to guide its implementation.

-Although the human right based approach has been integrated into many policies, plans and programs, however, there are myriad challenges in realizing basic healthcare services as a fundamental human right.
+Although the human rights-based approach has been integrated into many policies, plans, and programs; however, there are myriad challenges in realizing basic healthcare services as a fundamental human right.
 Most rural health facilities lack essential medicine, equipment, and personnel.
 Poor transportation links and costly private healthcare services are other major factors depriving rural communities from accessing health care services.

-The major goal of GNI Nepal’s health program is to enhance health-seeking behavior of community members.
+The major goal of GNI Nepal’s health program is to enhance the health-seeking behavior of community members.

 I. Health Check-up Service

 The overall objective is to increase access of sponsored children and their families to healthcare services and ensuring medical examination of all sponsored children at least once a year.
 We conduct health camps—the most widely relied upon mode of health examination and consultation for reaching out to the people at the extremities of mainstream socio-economic development—in Mugu and Humla districts.
 Primary targets are sponsored children and medicines are given to them and other camp attendees free-of-cost.

 Since 2017, our health check-up service has shifted from health camps to check-up through local health facilities in ten working districts: Kathmandu, Lalitpur, Kaski, Myagdi, Parbat, Doti, Darchula, Bajura, Gorkha, Kailali, and Bardiya.
-By counseling and raising awareness of the communities about periodic health check-up, healthy behavior, various health issues, and available government healthcare services, we seek to increase the utilization of prevailing healthcare services in the communities we serve.
+Through counseling and awareness-raising of the communities about periodic health check-up, healthy behavior, various health issues, and available government healthcare services, we seek to increase the utilization of prevailing healthcare services in the communities we serve.

 II.
 Health System Strengthening